The Wise Group supports the new interim measures and additional funding being made available to unemployed Scots.

 The measures will be in place until March 31, 2018.
 This will be in advance of a Scottish Government-led procurement for a new employability programme to help unemployed Scots.
 The announcement follows an extensive consultation on the future of these contracts with stakeholders across Scotland in which the Wise Group were part of.

 The Wise Group has long been an advocate that employability contracts need to be tailored to build on each customer’s strengths and abilities, and provide support to tackle any challenges they have that limit or prevent them seeking work.
 The schemes also have to ensure that employers’ needs are understood and can be met.
-Programmes also have to meet the commissioner’s needs, expectations and performance targets.
+Programmes also have to meet the commissioner’s needs, expectations and performance targets (visit us online for more information).

 Laurie Russell, Chief Executive of the Wise Group, said